abdo-essam/Online-Library-Management-System/README.md

 - change own password.
 - recover own password.

-Note : Student can register yourself and after registration they will get studentid After login student can view own dashboard.
+Note : Student can register himself and after registration he will get studentid After login student can view own dashboard.

 How to run this Project